antu99g/Habit_tracker/README.md

 # Habit Tracker

 This is a react app for tracking habits.
-You can add new habits, mark habits as done or not done for today.
+You can add new habits, mark habits as done or not done for a day.
 You can change status of a habit for last 6 days.
 ## Run the project

 To run this project, run the following command